Know before you go

 Access at Kielder Water & Forest Park | Kielder Water and Forest Park (visitkielder.com)

-The best way to start your day is to call into one of our three main visitor centres to find out the latest news about what is happening in the Park – remember, Kielder Water & Forest Park is a working forest so some paths may be closed from time to time and all operational notices should be adhered to.
+The best way to start your day is to call in to one of our main visitor centres to find out the latest news about what is happening in the Park – remember, Kielder Water & Forest Park is a working forest so some paths may be closed from time to time and all operational notices should be adhered to.